Spec 008 — Testing¶

 (rf/dispatch-sync [:auth/login-pressed] {:frame f})

-(is (= :validating (get-in (rf/get-frame-db f) [:auth :state])))
+(is (= :validating (get-in (rf/app-db-value f) [:auth :state])))

 (finally

-(rf/destroy-frame f)))))
+(rf/destroy-frame! f)))))

-Pattern 2 — with-frame for tighter blocks¶
+Pattern 2 — with-new-frame for tighter blocks¶

 (deftest auth-flow

-(rf/with-frame [f (rf/make-frame {:on-create [:auth/init-idle]})]
+(rf/with-new-frame [f (rf/make-frame {:on-create [:auth/init-idle]})]

-(rf/dispatch-sync [:auth/login-pressed]) ;; uses :frame f via with-frame's binding
+(rf/dispatch-sync [:auth/login-pressed]) ;; uses :frame f via the binding

-(is (= :validating (get-in (rf/get-frame-db f) [:auth :state])))))
+(is (= :validating (get-in (rf/app-db-value f) [:auth :state])))))

-with-frame binds the frame for the body's duration, dispatch-syncs/subscribes inside the body resolve to that frame via the dynamic-var tier of the resolution chain, and the frame is destroyed on exit (success or exception).
+with-new-frame evaluates the bound expression, binds the frame for the body's duration, dispatch-syncs/subscribes inside the body resolve to that frame via the dynamic-var tier of the resolution chain, and the frame is destroyed on exit (success or exception).

 Pattern 3 — named fixture across many tests¶